 New housing predominantly in the form of apartments is concentrated in parts of East Richmond, Richmond, Collingwood, Abbotsford, North Clifton Hill and Fitzroy / North Fitzroy.
 This has occurred largely through redevelopment in activity centres and former industrial areas.
-Three major former industrial precincts will also transition to residential and mixed use neighbourhoods - the Alphington Paper Mill, the former Gasworks site in North Fitzroy and south-west Cremorne (south of Gough Street).
+Three major former industrial precincts will also transition to residential and mixed use neighbourhoods - the MUNICIPAL PLANNING STRATEGY - CLAUSE 02.01 PAGE 2 OF 4 Commented [YCC9]: Submission 302: Language improvements (Criteria 2).